 Furthermore, to support compliance with the ALP Code, targeted monitoring guidelines were launched to support field technicians to better identify and address potential issues on the ground.
 During the Reporting Period, around 125 leaf suppliers' ALP coordinators were trained using the new ALP program materials in a "train the trainer" initiative in partnership with Verité.

-In addition to farm-by-farm monitoring, during 2022, external assessments in Indonesia were conducted by Control Union, an independent third-party organization, to evaluate the management system in place for ALP implementation, reviewing prompt action protocols and procedures to identify, record, and address issues, while also examining the internal capacity to implement the ALP program.
+In addition to farm-by-farm monitoring, during 2022, external assessments in Indonesia were conducted by Control Union, an independent thirdparty organization, to evaluate the management system in place for ALP implementation, reviewing prompt action protocols and procedures to identify, record, and address issues, while also examining the internal capacity to implement the ALP program.
 Control Union also evaluates labour practices at farm level, assessing compliance with the ALP measurable standards.
-Reports from Control Union are available on PMI.com10.
+Reports from Control Union are available on PMI.com10 (findings about the 2021 assessment in China were also published).
 This brought the total number of external assessments conducted on PMI's total farm base of contracted farmers to 38 since 2013.
 In addition, specialised local expert partners provide external verification of our understanding of progress being made on the ground, challenge our monitoring data, evaluate the effectiveness of our initiatives, and, ultimately, better assess our impact.
 In 2022, external verifications were undertaken in Argentina, Mexico and Turkey, all with positive outcomes.